Srm-Akla/100-days-of-Electronics/README.md

 # This is 100-days-of-electronics challenge

----
+Challenge is a variant of **#100daysofcode** for electronics.
+Rules are not that different from #100daysofcode:
+- Do electronic projects for 100days

-# I've joined the #100DaysOfCode Challenge
+## I've joined the #100DaysOfCode Challenge

 ## Contents